mitsuhiko/lucumr/2014/1/9/ucs-vs-utf8.rst

 However there are some basics that are important to know even today to get an understanding of why things work in certain ways.
-When Unicode and ISO 10646 where not the same thing yet, they had different ideas of how things should work.
+When Unicode and ISO 10646 were not the same thing yet, they had different ideas of how things should work.
 This can still be seen today in the encoding names.
 UCS2 and UCS4 are 2 and 4 byte encodings for the Universal Character Set (UCS).
 The UTF formats came later and until today they stand both for Unicode